Get your free personal and business credit scores to find out.

 Speaking of perks, the Business Platinum® Card from American Express OPEN has benefits galore.
 You get a credit toward TSA Pre-check or Global Entry, free Gogo and Boingo internet, a $200 airline fee credit every year, and best of all, entry to American Express’ airport lounge network, which includes Centurion, International American Express, Delta Sky Club, and Priority Pass Select.

-It also comes with an impressive signup bonus: 75,000 Membership Rewards points—50,000 when you spend $10,000 in the first three months and an extra 25,000 when you spend an additional $10,000 in the same time period.
-The $20,000 spending threshold is a little steep, and if you don’t think you can clear it in three months, the Chase Ink Business Preferred might be a better choice.
+It also comes with an impressive signup bonus: 75,000 Membership Rewards points—50,000 when you spend $10,000 and an extra 50,000 when you spend an additional $15,000 in three months.
+The $25,000 spending threshold is a little steep, and if you don’t think you can clear it in three months, the Chase Ink Business Preferred might be a better choice.

 Past the signup bonus, you’re looking at 2 Membership Rewards points per $1 spent on travel booked through American Express, 1.5 points per $1 on qualifying purchases of $5,000 or more (up to 1 million points), and 1 point per $1 elsewhere.
 Like Ultimate Rewards Points, Membership Rewards Points are transferable to the issuer’s airline and hotel loyalty partners, which include Delta, Virgin America and Atlantic, Starwood, and Choice Hotels.
 Your points can be worth much more than 1 cent each if you redeem strategically.
 Still, the Amex Business Platinum’s true value is in its perks, not its ongoing rewards.